ndgeniebla/phaser-mkdocs/docs/glossary.md

 | `assets`    | all media used to create the game including music, images and animations   |
 | `velocity`  | speed of an object in a direction  |

-sprite
+- sprite
-assets
+- assets
-velocity
+- velocity
-clipping / clip out of bounds
+- clipping / clip out of bounds
-worldBounds
+- worldBounds
-key events
+- key events
-constructor
+- constructor
+- coordinates (x and y)